vseryakov/backendjs/README.md

   Delete a page from the database

 - `/pages/show/ID`
   Render a page with given id, markdown is converted into html using `marked`.
-A view must be condfigured in order to render to work, by default pages.html view is provided to simply wrap the markdown in the page layout.
+A view must be configured in order to render to work, by default pages.html view is provided to simply wrap the markdown in the page layout.

 ## System API